History is made on the financial markets as the Irish pound falls in value below the American dollar for the first time.

 The dollar still goes on rising.

 There is a belief that the dollar is clearly over valued and must come down.
-Rising US interest rates have meant a flood of cash out of European currencies and into America dollars.
+Rising US interest rates have meant a flood of cash out of European currencies and into American dollars.

 The current forecast is that the dollar will stay high for the moment until investors lose confidence in American economic recovery or see a big drop in US interest rates.